By Anne Miller, Contributor

 We’re looking at ourselves as we speak, she explains.
 Is our hair in place?
 Does that shirt look okay?
 Has broccoli cluttered my teeth?
 It’s a moving mirror image of input we can’t help but consider, which doesn’t exist in the physical realm.

-If you find yourself realizing you waive your hands a lot because you now see yourself talking on your screen all the time, you might start wondering what others are thinking of you and consequently feel more self-conscious.
+If you find yourself realizing you wave your hands a lot because you now see yourself talking on your screen all the time, you might start wondering what others are thinking of you and consequently feel more self-conscious.
 And that’s added brain work.

 “Not only is the incoming information different, but then how I go about explaining it to myself is a lot more taxing,” she says.